timeonator/quiz/README.md

 # Quiz

-Quiz is a simple survey or testing application.
+Quiz is a simple web application useful for conducting surveys or testing knowledge.

 # Implementation Planning